nahmedraja/GASAL/test_prog/README.md

 ````

-`batch1.fasta` and `batch2.fasta` contain the sequences for the alignment.
-The sequiences in these files are aligned one-to-one, i.e. the first sequence in batch1.fasta is aligned to the first sequence in batch2.fasta, the second sequence in batch1.fasta is aligned to the second sequence in batch2.fasta, and so on.
-The directory also conatins sample batch1.fasta and batch2.fasta
+`query_batch.fasta` and `target_batch.fasta` contain the sequences for the alignment.
+The sequiences in these files are aligned one-to-one, i.e. the first sequence in query_batch.fasta is aligned to the first sequence in target_batch.fasta, the second sequence in query_batch.fasta is aligned to the second sequence in target_batch.fasta, and so on.
+The directory also conatins sample query_batch.fasta and target_batch.fasta